CamiloSinningUN/MyTime/README.md

 # MyTime

-Android app to help you to organize your time time while studing using the pomodoro method
+Android app to help you to organize your time time while studing using the pomodoro method.

 ## Getting Started 🚀